uviclibraries/twine/getting-started.md

       </div>

-9. Change the background colour, font type and font colour of your story by clicking on the Story tab and then clicking on Stylesheet.
+9. Change the background colour, font type and font colour of your story by clicking on the Story tab and then clicking on Stylesheet.<br>
 <img src="images/twine-intro-08b.png" style="float:right;height:100px" alt="Edit Storysheet button"><br>

 Now type in the following code:<br>
 ```
 tw-passage {
 	font-family: arial;